Keeping you safe

 Our specialist team can provide support and advice with managing the impact of a disability, including specific learning differences, mental health, autism spectrum and long-term medical conditions.

 If you are registered on campus, you can access a range of NHS services through our University Health Centre.
 This is located on central campus, offering advice and treatment from male and female doctors, and nursing staff.

-For guidance on all aspects of financial support, including government grants and loans, and scholarships and bursaries provided directly by the University, contact Student Funding.
-The team can also offer budgeting advice to help make your money go further.
+If you want to talk to someone about any financial issues or you have questions about government grants and loans, and University scholarships and bursaries, our Student Funding funding team are there to help.
+They can also offer budgeting advice to help make your money go further.

 Our Security Team provides a 24-hour service to ensure a safe and secure environment for staff and students.
 They can provide general assistance as well as an emergency response.